 In the 2015-17 budget, I fought to put the funding for SeniorCare back into the budget.
 I am proud of this accomplishment to make sure seniors in Wisconsin can access the prescriptions they need.
 I have also worked to support Aging and Disability Resource Centers across Wisconsin to ensure that the elderly have access to all the resources related to long-term care, dementia and Alzheimer’s, housing and living centers, amongst many other benefits.

-As Co-Chair of the Joint Committee on Finance (JFC), I have the privilege and tremendous responsibility of playing an integral role in Wisconsin’s biennial budget process.
+As the Senate Co-Chair of the Joint Committee on Finance (JFC), I have the privilege and tremendous responsibility of playing an integral role in Wisconsin’s biennial budget process.
 After the release of the Governor’s budget, the JFC travels the state to listen to the concerns and priorities of taxpayers.
 From those important listening sessions, we craft a budget that addresses the needs of our constituents.